Denbigh: North Wales Hospital

-At one time the majority of the population sought employment at the North Wales Hospital, which, dating back to the 1840s, cared for people with psychiatric illnesses.
+The North Wales Hospital was established in the 1840s, caring for people with psychiatric illnesses.
+The hospital became the town's largest employer.
 The hospital closed in 1995 and has since fallen into disrepair.
-In October 2008, a special series of episodes of Most Haunted, titled 'Village of the Damned', was broadcast from the North Wales Hospital over 7 days.
+In October 2008, a special series of episodes of Most Haunted, titled Village of the Damned, was broadcast from the North Wales Hospital over 7 days.
 As of October 2018, the derelict building has passed into the ownership of Denbighshire County Council.

 Futura Cinema

 Denbigh had a town cinema on Love Lane.
-It opened as the Scala in 1928 before being re-branded as the Wedgwood Cinema in the late 1970s.
-It closed in October 1980 and was re-opened by Lewis Colwell in 1982 and renamed the Futura Cinema.
-The cinema closed in the 1990s, but the building remained open as a video rental store.
-In 1995, Peter Moore re-opened the cinema for a short period before being arrested and convicted of the murder of four men.
+It opened as the Scala in 1928, before being re-branded as the Wedgwood Cinema in the late 1970s.
+It closed in October 1980, then reopened by Lewis Colwell in 1982 and renamed the Futura Cinema.
+The cinema closed again in the 1990s, but the building remained open as a video rental store.
+In 1995, Peter Moore reopened the cinema for a short period before being arrested and convicted of the murder of four men.
 The video rental store closed and the building is now in ruin awaiting redevelopment.
 Denbigh has no permanent cinema, though Denbigh Film Club regularly operates in Theatr Twm o'r Nant.

+Governance

+There are two tiers of local government covering Denbigh, at community (town) and county level: Denbigh Town Council (Cyngor Tref Dinbych) and Denbighshire County Council (Cyngor Sir Ddinbych).
+The town council is based at Denbigh Town Hall on Crown Square.